jhhornn/AltSchool-NodeJS-Assignment/Assignment_G/README.md

-## Format for adding data in the /books/create route
+## Format for adding data to the /books/create route
----
+This is done in order to authenticate the user before the book is created.

 ```
 [